Ultimate WordPress Server Optimization Guide 2025: Expert Tips for Oracle Linux 8

 #!/bin/bash

-# Log file setup
+# Log file

 exec 1> >(tee -a "$LOG_FILE") 2>&1

-# Configuration file check
+# Syntax check

 echo -e "${YELLOW}Checking configuration syntax...${NC}"

-for service in "${services[@]}"; do
+for SERVICE in "${SERVICES[@]}"; do

-echo -e "${YELLOW}Restarting ${service}...${NC}"
+echo -e "${YELLOW}Restarting ${SERVICE}...${NC}"

-systemctl restart $service
+if systemctl restart "$SERVICE"; then

-if systemctl is-active --quiet $service; then
+if systemctl is-active --quiet "$SERVICE"; then

 else

-echo -e "${RED}${service} restart failed${NC}"
+echo -e "${RED}Failed to restart ${SERVICE}${NC}"

 exit 1